tadaspaplauskas/anyway/README.md

 ## Disclaimer

 I know this is silly :).
-This package was [inspired by a tweet](https://twitter.com/aschmelyun/status/1549716246907654144), so take it with a grain of sault.
+This package was [inspired by a tweet](https://twitter.com/aschmelyun/status/1549716246907654144), so take it with a grain of salt.
 While it's pretty harmless and can be used in production, you might get some weird looks from teammates.
 Best to treat this as performance art in a package form.